omeka/omeka-s-enduser/docs/modules/extractmetadata.md

 ## Editing media and items

-A user can edit media metadata attached to items by directly editing the individual item or by using the batch-edit functions.
+A user can edit media metadata attached to items by directly editing the individual item.
+Or, they can use the batch-edit functions.

 ### Editing items
-When editing a media/item, a user can choose to perform a number of actions, accessed through the Extract Metadata tab on the Item edit view.
+When editing a media/item, a user can choose to perform a number of actions.
+Access these actions through the Extract Metadata tab on the Item edit view.
 Select one of the four options from the dropdown menu.

 - Refresh metadata: (re)extract metadata from files
 - Refresh and map metadata: (re)extract metadata from files and map metadata to resource values